MichaelHilus/vscode-instage-toolkit/README.md

 ## Release Notes

+### [1.2.0]
+- Add context menu to explorer to open Powershell in the selected folder

 ### [1.1.0]
 - Add support for variable properties
   - I.e. clicking on properties like `context` of `this.context` works now.